mbovo/proxmox_homelab/README.md

 - p2 (test) Activated on demand to test new features (wake on-lan from github self-hosted runner)
 - p3 (prod) Always on, hosting all the services

+### Infrastructure Levels

+I decided to split the infrastructure into 2 different levels:

+- **low-level**: contains all the resources that are needed to run the cluster itself (VMs, networks, storage, etc)
+- **high-level**: contains all the resources that are needed to run the services (apps, databases, etc)

+#### Low-level

+Low level infrastructure in this repo is managed by [terraform](https://www.terraform.io) [packer](https://www.packer.io) and [ansible](https://www.ansible.com).

+In this directory you will find all the code needed to:

+- create the templates for the VMs
+- create the required VMs
+- configure the VMs with ansible (eg: kubernetes cluster with kubeadm and the like)

+#### High-level

+High level infrastructure in this repo is managed by [flux](https://fluxcd.io) and sometimes [helm](https://helm.sh) some others [kustomize](https://kustomize.io).

+In this directory you will find all the code needed to:

+- deploy the "infrastructure" apps needed by the cluster (eg: metallb, ingress controller, etc)
+- deploy the "services" apps

+You will find a `envs` subdirectory referencing each kubernetes cluster

 ## Requirements

 - [Taskfile](https://taskfile.dev)
 - [Hashicorp Packer](https://www.packer.io)